-October to March Monday closed (except public holidays) Tuesday to Sunday: 10:00 to 17:30 Final admission time: 16:30 Admission prices 2012 - Price includes audio guide General admission: €10 Reduced rates: €8 Groups bigger than 10 people are asked to book in advance.
+October to March Monday closed (except public holidays) Tuesday to Sunday: 10:00 to 17:30 Final admission time: 16:30 Admission prices 2014 - includes audio guide General admission: €12 Reduced rates: €8 Groups bigger than 10 people should book in advance.

 Disabled access: Palau Guell is a partially adapted building.
 Not all the floors are accessible.